oracle-livelabs/developer/db-operator-k8s/deploy-db-bv/deploy-db-on-bv.md

   sidb-test1-xe06x   0/1     Running   0          5m26s
 ```

-- We can now re-issue the describe command against the database entity to see more details on the database creation :
+8. We can now re-issue the describe command against the database entity to see more details on the database creation :

 ```
-kubectl describe singleinstancedatabase sidb-test1
+<copy>kubectl describe singleinstancedatabase sidb-test1</copy>
 ```

 Output of the command at this stage: